surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/02-build-log.md

 ![NAT + HTTPS proof](screenshots/phase3-35-monsrv-nat-https-proof.png)

-### ServiceNow API test
+### ServiceNow REST integration test

-Incident created via REST using the integration user.
-Ticket later resolved and closed in the UI.
+Incident created through the ServiceNow REST API using the integration user.
+The incident was then tracked through resolution and closure in the UI.

 ![API incident created/closed](screenshots/phase3-36-api-incident-created-closed.png)